foerstj/halloween/README.md

   - Pumpkin helmet available in pcontent (low shops & drops) (new template)
   - Replaces some plants & items with pumpkins (template replacement)

-## Installation
+## Installation & Compatibility
+- This mod is made for LoA, and also alters LoA content.
+It might work with Vanilla, but wasn't tested.
 - To install, simply put the .dsres files in the DSLOA folder.
 - The "de" and "es" .dsres files are optional and contain translations into German and Spanish, which will be picked up if you have a German or Spanish installation.
 - To uninstall, simply remove the files again :)

-## Compatibility
-Not compatible with Wintermod.
+- Not compatible with Wintermod.
   - Overrides original template files like natural_nonblocking.gas
   - Overrides original actor template files like of krug & spiders
   - Overrides original mood files

 ## Attribution
 - Halloween music by Alexander Nakarada https://www.serpentsoundstudios.com/royalty-free-music/ambient